Is It Safe To Have Adderall When Breastfeeding?

 • Serotonin syndromei A condition that can be potentially life-threatening and is caused by the intentional or unintentional overdose of medications that increase serotonin levels in one’s body.

 Most people who use Adderall for a long time may be able to cope better with some of the side effects over time.
-However, it is essential to consider the side effects experienced by the breastfeeding baby.
+However, it is important to consider the physical and psychological effects on the mother and adverse effects on the breastfeeding baby.
+If you notice any unusual symptoms, inform your doctor.

 protip_icon Caution